-4. Input power requirements: Comparatively, inverter has a wider range of input power as compared to UPS.
-Inverter takes up around 170-270V of AC while UPS works at 240-270V AC.
+4. Input power: Comparatively, an inverter has a broader range of input power as compared to a UPS.
+The inverter uses between 170 to 270V AC while a UPS works at about 240 to 270V AC.

-8. Pricing: A highly sophisticated circuit along with swift working makes a UPS more expensive than an inverter.
+7. The cost: A sophisticated circuitry, along with its swift and near-instantaneous operation, means a UPS is more costly than an inverter.

-Interestingly, new inverter types such as pure sine wave have reduced fluctuations and delays in output voltages.
-Since, they are already an economic power back up solutions, UPS tend to be more redundant and are slowly losing their market share.
+Interestingly, new inverter types such as pure sine waves have reduced fluctuations and delays in output voltages.
+Since they’re already an economic power backup solution, UPS’s tend to be more redundant and are slowly losing their market share.